-To evaluate the impact of this project Government has engaged Consultants "Monitoring, Evaluation and Impact Evaluation (ME&IE) Consultants" through Federal Project Management Unit (FPMU) Federal Water Management Cell, Ministry of National Food Security & Research, Islamabad.
+To evaluate the impact of this project Government of Pakistan has engaged Consultants "Monitoring, Evaluation and Impact Evaluation (ME&IE) Consultants" through Federal Project Management

+Unit (FPMU) Federal Water Management Cell, Ministry of National Food Security & Research, Islamabad.

 The project was signed by the G3 - Joint Venture with the Government of Pakistan on November 27, 2021.
-While the Team Leader Monitoring, Evaluation and Impact Evaluation (ME&IE) Consultant joined the project on December 15, 2021.
+After assigning the contract agreement consultants initiated mobilization of its Experts / Staff and the Team Leader of the consultants' team (Monitoring, Evaluation and Impact Evaluation (ME&IE) Consultant) joined the project on December 15, 2021.